(Excerpts from the book "Cult of Freedom", vol.II, chapter 3)

 Of course, freedom itself cannot guarantee practical goods, utility or any use at all.
 It is all the more strange that practical goods, by the accumulation of which ordinary people understand social progress, flow from ethics on their own, though in a non-guaranteed way.
 But is it really so?
 Maybe the reason is not ethics but, for example, technical progress, wise rulers or, finally, the pure luck of the historical process?

 And yet, the reason is obvious.
 The ability to strive toward CG is a necessary, though not sufficient condition for finding the right norms and procedures.
-The lighthouse of CG enables people to find their way to public institutions that do not benefit anyone specifically and that cannot be organized in any other way - personal safety, perfect money, the just court and many others, not yet discovered or invented.
+The lighthouse of CG enables people to find their way to public institutions that do not benefit anyone specifically and that cannot be organized in any other way - complete safety, perfect money, the just court and many others, not yet discovered or invented.
 Of course, to consider such institutions to be "practical goods" is somehow awkward.
 But it is possible, because it is only thanks to them that we have very real goods, otherwise, all our productive activity would escape in the sand or rather would be appropriated by someone else.
 Socially useful institutions are nothing other than well-built procedures, and the sole criterion of their correctness is an objective ethical basis - the good of all in general and no one in particular.
 Neither rational enlightened interest, nor sacrificial personal relationships, nor any sacred duty or moral absolute is able to form such a basis.

 If we rely on these crutches and stray away from objective ethics, then under the guise of practical, collective or any other important goods, people can easily create advantages for some at the expense of others and as a result lose both freedom and goods, as often happens.
 For example, the monetary system, security and the market are typical practical goods, but they serve society very unevenly - part of the public has privileged access to them.
 Something simpler, such as public control over the quality of milk, is an undoubted practical good for consumers of milk, obtained by increasing prices and taxing those who do not use it.
 A just court is the most important practical good, but a real court, of course, might differ in the direction of the public as your heart desires.
 But we should not be pessimistic, my friends.
 Freedom and ethics bring truly remarkable results, you cannot argue with that.
 Many of us, for example, have hot water in the tap and electricity in the socket!